TheAlgorithms/Go/README.md

 ---
 ##### Functions:

-1. [`GeneticString`](./strings/genetic/genetic.go#L71):  GeneticString generates PopultaionItem based on the imputed target string, and a set of possible runes to build a string with.
+1. [`GeneticString`](./strings/genetic/genetic.go#L71):  GeneticString generates PopulationItem based on the imputed target string, and a set of possible runes to build a string with.
 In order to optimise string generation additional configurations can be provided with Conf instance.
 Empty instance of Conf (&Conf{}) can be provided, then default values would be set.
 Link to the same algorithm implemented in python: https://github.com/TheAlgorithms/Python/blob/master/genetic_algorithm/basic_string.py

 ---
 ##### Types